Nakhchivan International Airport: Facilities

 The airport is at an elevation of 2863 ft above mean sea level.
 It has two runways: 14R/32L with a concrete surface measuring 3300 × 45 m and 14L/32R with an asphalt surface measuring 3300 × 42 m.

+History

+On 5 March 2026, it was reported that Iranian missiles and drones struck the airport area, due to the ongoing 2026 Iran War.
+In the aftermath of the event, the air traffic was diverted to the Iğdır Airport in neighboring Iğdır, Turkey during the airport's temporary closure.